malte843/discordbot-for-scapi/README.md

 npm install
 ```

-Open .env file and fill your Bottoken TOKEN, CLIENTID and the url+port from your api if you changed it.
+Rename .env.example to .env and fill your Bottoken TOKEN, CLIENTID and the url+port from your api if you changed it.

 For first start run `node deploy-commands.js` or `npm run updateCommands` to register commands to discord.
 You only need to do this once or if you happen to add commands or change description or something.